vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

     - Only the requester or the advertisement owner can update the status of the request.
     - The system should notify the involved parties when the status changes.
     - When the status is changed to finished the advertisement status is changed to finished.
+    - It must only exist a request with status donated per advertisement.
+    - Request with donated, canceled and rejected status cannot be changed by anyone.
+    - The requester can change is request to canceled.
+    - The advertisement owner can change the pending requests to rejected.
+It can also change a pending request to accepted, but it must only exist one accepted request per advertisement.
+    - Changing a request to donated closes the corresponding advertisement (advertisement status must be updated to closed)
 ---